-• Attend all sessions of each class.
+- Attend all sessions of each class.
 Attendance and participation in class is required for successful completion of this course.
-(Refer to the program attendance policy)

-- Demonstrate respect for the rights of others, e.g., arriving on time for class, not leaving early, listening to the opinions of others. - Demonstrate acceptable standards of behavior and dress code.
+(Refer to the program attendance policy) - Demonstrate respect for the rights of others, e.g., arriving on time for class, not leaving early, listening to the opinions of others. - Demonstrate acceptable standards of behavior and dress code.
 (Refer to the program handbook for the policy on dress code for class and lab environments) - Have all homework and assignments done on time. - Avoid cheating.
-This conduct will result in a zero grade for the assignment or exam and may result in being dropped from the class (See policy on Academic Integrity) - Retain all completed and returned assignments for use as study guides. - Turn off cell phones during class (Refer to the program Cell Phone Policy) - Participation is required for group activities and class discussions. - In the event of an absence, students are required to contact the course instructor via email or per the instructors preference.
-E-mail addresses for each course instructor are also included on your course syllabus. - Also, in the event of any absence, students are wholly responsible to obtain any missed course information and assignments.
-Absence does not change assignment or test due dates, unless alternate arrangements are made with your instructor.
+This conduct will result in a zero grade for the assignment or exam and may result in being dropped from the class (See policy on Academic Integrity) - Retain all completed and returned assignments for use as study guides. - Turn off cell phones/earbuds/smart watches during class (Refer to the program Cell Phone Policy) - Participation is required for group activities and class discussions. - In the event of an absence, students are required to contact the course instructor via email or per the instructor's preference.
+E-mail addresses for each course instructor are also included on your course syllabus. - In the event of any absence, students are wholly responsible for obtaining any missed course information and assignments.
+Absence does not change assignment or test due dates, unless alternate arrangements are made with your instructor ahead of time.
+Instructors are NOT asked to backtrack and re-teach information due to student absence.
 Obtaining missed coursework may be accomplished through fellow classmates, scheduling a time to meet with the course instructor, or both. - Late, or improperly submitted work, or inquiries/excuses regarding these will not be accepted, WITHOUT EXCEPTION. - Should a student's parent wish to communicate with the instructor regarding the student's performance in a class, the student must fill out an FERPA allowing permission as per the college policy.
-Additionally, the student MUST be present during all communications. - Students must download Respondus Lockdown Browser to allow for secure test-taking whether tests are taken virtually, on campus, off campus, or online.
+Additionally, the student MUST be present during all communications. - Students must download Respondus Lockdown Browser to allow for secure test-taking whether tests are taken virtually on campus, off campus, or online.